1. Home

 • Get quotes for removals companies first.

-The best thing you can do is get a home survey.
+The best thing you can do is get a home survey (or at least a video call).
 A home survey is when someone from the removals firm comes and assesses how much stuff you’ve got, so they know which van(s) to book.

 Have a look at our packing guide for information on how to pack for your move smartly.